 by Catherine Doherty.

 What the world needs most today is the hospitality of the heart.
-This hospitality is very profound, for hospitality of the heart means accepting each person as he or she is, allowing him to make himself at home in one’s heart.
+Hospitality of the heart means accepting all others as they are, allowing them to make themselves at home in one’s heart.

-To be at home in another person’s heart means touching love, the love of a brother and sister in Christ.
+To be at home in another person’s heart means touching love, the love of a brother or sister in Christ.
 Touching the love of another means realizing that God loves us.
-For it is through the other—our neighbor, our brother, our sister—that we can begin to experience the love of God.
+For it is through the other—our neighbor, our brother, our sister—that we can begin to understand the love of God.

-We have to shed our "stiff upper lip."
+We have to shed our "stiff upper lips."
 We have to be open to the other, share with the other, express our love for the other.
-This can only be done when we open the doors of our hearts.
+This can only be done if we open the doors of our hearts.
 Let us do that now, before the doors of our hearts are frozen shut by some new technological achievement.

 If you enjoy our articles, we ask you to please consider subscribing to the print edition of Restoration; it's only $10 a year, and will help us stay in print.
 Thanks, and God bless you!